mshanemc/deploy-to-sfdx/README.md

 -   `LOCAL_ONLY_KEY_PATH=/Users/shane.mclaughlin/code/certificates/server.key` or your equivalent to where your cert for jwt is
 -   in your `process.env` file, put the Heroku Redis url (it can be the same as you're using in the cloud. **Don't commit this file to your repo.**
 -   `npm install` will get all your modules installed, including my plugin.
--   `npm build` will get the typescript from /src to /built, which is where the executables go.
+-   `npm run build` will get the typescript and LWC output from /src to /built, which is where the executables go.
--   then start this app with `npm run local:web`
+-   then start this app with `npm run local:web` and use localhost:8443

 ## Building for Local Dev